jojohanhannesnes/jojohanhannesnes.github.io/src/topics/async/async_sync.md

 - Adding `.await` on `handle_client(stream)` blocks the main task, behaving similarly to traditional synchronous programming.
 - Using `tokio::spawn(async { ... })` creates a new async task, but adding `.await` on this spawn still blocks the main thread.
 - Finally, removing the `.await` ensures that each request spawns an async task without waiting for the result, achieving the desired asynchronous behavior with just one thread.
+- For a more clear way, try to use `(flavor = "current_thread")`, you will still have the same result